|

 this was all they could find.

-One hundred and seventeen.
-Thirteen had been lost overnight since William
+One hundred and seventeen - thirteen had been lost overnight since William

 last checked.

-"What will we do about the dead?"
+“What will we do about the dead?”
 Alec asked him.
-"If they're
+“If

-left in the houses much longer there WILL be a risk of disease."
+they’re left in the houses much longer there WILL be a risk of disease.”

-"I know.
+“I know.
 Later we should organise a mass cremation.
-But let's see
+But let’s

-awake to eat it.
+were awake to eat it.
 This was the best thing for them all.

 "I think we have them all stable," The Doctor said after an

-hour's hard work.
-"We've bought some time to figure out what's going
+hour’s hard work.
+“We’ve bought some time to figure

-on."
+out what’s going on.”
 He took William by the arm.
-He looked back at his wife.
-"She'll
+He looked

-be all right for a little while," he said.
-"Come over here and
+back at his wife.
+“She’ll be all right for a little while,”

-for?
-How fast did it take hold…"
+How long as this been going on for?
+How fast did it take hold?”

 He sat William down in the big box pew which was installed, so the engraving